Action status

 In 2014, 2016, and 2017 the Council recommended regulatory action to allow the use of electronic monitoring on all vessels participating in the trawl catch share program.
 The Council also recommended that exempted fishing permits (EFPs) for electronic monitoring be used to test the Council’s draft EM Program to inform further development of the electronic monitoring policies.
 Learn more about the decisions for the development of the electronic monitoring program here.

-A final rule to implement the EM Program on the West Coast was issued on June 28, 2019.
-However, the effective date for the regulations is set for January 1, 2022.
-These regulations would apply to midwater trawl whiting fishery and the fixed gear catch shares fishery, only.
+A final rule to implement the EM Program for the whiting and fixed gear catch shares fisheries on the West Coast was issued on June 28, 2019.
+The effective date for the regulations is set for January 1, 2021.